Melanie has a BS in physical science and is in grad school for analytics and modeling. She also runs a YouTube channel: The Curious Coder.

 Before we get started, you will need a few things to ensure that you are able to successfully install Ubuntu on your VirtualBox.

-- Hard drive space - You will need to have an idea of how much available space you have on your computer.
+- Hard drive space: You will need to have an idea of how much available space you have on your computer.
 This is so you know how large you can make your virtual machine.
-If you have Windows, open "My Computer" and look to how much space you have available on your (C:) drive.
+If you have Windows, open "My Computer" and look at how much space you have available on your (C:) drive.

-- Ubuntu iso - You can download the latest version of Ubuntu here.
+- Ubuntu iso: You can download the latest version of Ubuntu here.
 You can either save the iso onto your computer or you can burn it as an image to a CD, it's your choice.
-This tutorial uses Ubuntu 11.04 (Oneiric Ocelot), but you can use any release, and assumes you've saved it to your computer.
+This tutorial uses Ubuntu 11.04 (Oneiric Ocelot), but you can use any release.
+I also assume you've saved it to your computer.